 Not only is He trustworthy, but the guidelines and commands He has provided in the Bible are life-giving.
 They bring freedom, joy and blessing!
 Jesus Himself emphasised the importance of loving, trusting and obeying God:

 “Jesus replied, ‘Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them.
 Anyone who does not love me will not obey my teaching.
 These words you hear are not my own; they belong to the Father who sent me’” (John 14:23-24).

 Trust and obey

 Do you trust BUT not obey?

 The temptation for all of us as Christians today is to want to trust God for all the good stuff and the amazing promises in the Bible but fail to understand that we have a responsibility – to play our part and love Him, serve Him, honour Him and obey His commands.
-Tempting as it is, the commands of the Bible were not given on a kind of ‘pick n mix’ basis.
-They were placed there for the good of all mankind.
+The fact is this – the commands of the Bible were not given on a kind of ‘pick n mix’ basis, but rather they were placed there for the good of all mankind.

 Living in responsive obedience

 During the Welsh Revival, Evan Roberts regularly preached a simple four-point message.
 It followed this pattern:

 1) Confess any known sin to God and put away any wrong done to others